HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/fidex/fidex.md

 ---

 ### Train data file
 *File containing the training portion of the dataset used to train the model, from which the ruleset/weights belong.
-It can also contain training "true classes" and training predictions (see [Train true classes file](#train-true-classes-file) and [Train predictions files](#train-predictions-file)).*
+It can also contain training "true classes" (see [Train true classes file](#train-true-classes-file)).*

 |  **Property**           | **Value**           |
 |:------------------------|:--------------------|